 When we discover we are pregnant (providing it was in the plan), we are guaranteed a flood of emotions.
 While that certainly includes joy and elation, what’s almost always just behind those feelings is the “un-oh” moment when suddenly it hits us….everything is about to change.

-Randi Zinn, mother of two and founder of Beyond Mom, provides some valuable guidance on how to hold onto YOU in the midst of motherhood.
+Randi Zinn, mother of two and founder of The Going Beyond Movement, provides some valuable guidance on how to hold onto YOU in the midst of motherhood.
 These insights have been compiled from Randi’s own experience as a mother, as well as the thousands of first, second, and third-time mothers that she has interacted with at Beyond Mom.

 - No matter what, find time for YOU.
 The minute your baby is born, this baby is your entire world (naturally), which immediately puts you last.
 Our culture has validated this as acceptable, but it’s my discovery that this version of things backfires.
 It might take a month, or two, or three, but it will inevitably, backfire.
-You must take care of you, physically, emotionally, and spiritually, and you need those closest to you to help make that happen.
+You must take care of YOU — physically, emotionally, and spiritually — and you need those closest to you to help make that happen.
 In the early days, it’s as simple as a shower and a meal.
 But over time, it’s a manicure and a lunch date with your best friend.
 Not long after, it’s your workouts and yes, your work – if that’s part of your current identity.
 I’ve learned that no one will give me that time if I don’t express my need for it.
 So I enlist my husband, babysitter, and family to help out so I have time to be me.
-And trust me on this one: if you give time for you, not only are you teaching your child what it looks like to give self-care (a valuable lesson) but you will be a more present and happy mom.
-And I know that’s who you actually want to be.
+And trust me on this one: if you give time for you, not only are you teaching your child what it looks like to give self-care (a valuable lesson) but you will be a more present and happier parent.

 Remember that pregnancy and the postpartum period is such a special and delicate time.
-While it can come with immense worry and unknown, if you can figure out small ways to give yourself support and self-love, you will be able to embrace the “new normal” (when having a little one is no longer scary!) and find your way back to the woman you know you are — outside of and inclusive of motherhood.
-I promise you will arrive there!
+While it can come with immense worry and unknown, if you can figure out small ways to give yourself support and self-love, you will be able to embrace the “new normal” (when having a little one is no longer scary!) and find your way back to the person you know you are — outside of and inclusive of being a parent.
+I promise, you will arrive there!